dl1ksv/gr-fcdproplus/Readme.md

 On linux it autodetects the correct soundcard from /proc/asound/cards.
 This idea was taken from the osmosdr drivers.

 To control the device the hidapi usb version is used.

 1. Dependencies:

   - gnuradio
   - alsa usb drivers activated
   - hidapi-libusb

 If the hidapi lib of your distro is installed then this hidapi version is used.
 Otherwise bundled code will be used.
 In case of MAC OSX this is hidmac.c otherwise hid.c
 ( This new MAC Version is untested, due to a lack of access to MAC OSX.
 So reports of success or bugs are welcome. )

-2. Installation
+2. Installation:

 get the latest code from https://github.com/dl1ksv/gr-fcdproplus